 Last year I received a white trumpet flower plant from a friend and I liked it right from the beginning.
 I mean you have large white blooms and nice foliage.
 It is what my little flower garden needed: some green with a Pop of white.
 What’s not to like, right?
 Then as I always do, I did some research on the internet, and I found out some interesting information about the Datura Inoxia (Devil’s Trumpet) plant that I now possess.
 This plant has a dark side.

 The most obvious item is the ominous Devil’s Trumpet name.
 Many have heard of the Angel’s Trumpet flower, in which the blooms droop down.
 Well, my friends, the Devil’s Trumpet blooms upward as in a trumpet from not heaven but hell.
 Devil’s trumpet is grown in all but the coldest climates as a flowering ornamental.
 There are white, purple, and yellow varieties with large, single and double blossoms available.
 Devil’s trumpet grows naturally in disturbed areas such as eroded sites, old fields, vacant lots, overgrazed pastures and rangeland, roadsides and abandoned roadbeds, and fencerows.
 Apparently, disturbance and reduced competition are required for the plant to become established and grow.
+Also, like other plants, they this flower grows better with less surrounding debris.
+Find the best cordless leaf blower to help.
 A wide variety of well-drained soils on both igneous and sedimentary parent materials are suitable.

-The Datura Inoxia (Devil’s Trumpet) Dark Past, Present and Future: Use With Caution
+The Datura Inoxia (The Devil’s Trumpet) Dark Past, Present and Future: Use With Caution

 Hummingbirds sometime visit the flowers, but are affected by the alkaloids in the nectar and must limit their consumption.
 Honeybees are apparently unaffected.
 The flowers have an intense night fragrance, which perhaps helps attract night-flying moths.